usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 ## 5.8 Mathematical Formulae Support

-USLM version 2.0.17 incorporates the MathML 3 schema, providing comprehensive support for representing mathematical formulae within legislative documents.
-This enables precise markup of complex mathematical expressions, equations, and formulas that may appear in technical legislation, regulations, or scientific legislative content.

 ### 5.8.1 MathML Integration

 Mathematical content can be embedded directly within USLM documents using the standard MathML 3 namespace and elements.
 This provides: